dimverrr/sheets_manager/README.md

 # Sheets Manager

-Sheets Manager allows you to create spreadsheet and proceed CRUD operations with sheets and tables
+Sheets Manager allows you to create spreadsheets and proceed with CRUD operations with sheets and tables

 ## Instalation

 1. Download and install [GO](https://go.dev/doc/install).

-2. Download repository on your device.
+2. Download the repository on your device.

+3. Open the folder where you saved the repository.

-3. Run `
+4. Run `
 ```golang
 go install
 ```